bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

                   the operation was successful, *None* otherwise

               **item**: *dict* or *None* (optional)
                   the inserted item.
 The item contains the assigned item UID.
-If there is an error in processing of the parameters, the item passed with the request may be returned without modification.
-The value *None* may be returned if item is not contained in the request.
+In case of error the item may be returned without modification (with assigned UID). *None* will be returned if request does not contain item parameters.
 ------------  -----------------------------------------------------------------------------------------
 Execution     Immediate: no follow-up requests are required.
 ============  =========================================================================================